Gessi Faucets Review & Rating Updated: 03/23/18

 It has a number of obvious defects, including failure to identify Gessi USA, and failure to define what is meant by the terms "lifetime" or "mechanical parts" (a term of art understood by most faucet industry insiders but not necessarily by consumers).
 In many places, the warranty language is contradictory, vague and ambiguous.

 To avoid unexpected consequences, a warranty, which is a legal document imposing potentially stiff legal liabilities on the manufacturer, should be written by a lawyer (and then translated back into English for the benefit of consumers).
 If this warranty was written by a lawyer, he or she needs to go back to law school for a little refresher.

 The warranty is not available on the company's website.
 You have to ask for it from customer support, which will immediately provide you with a copy by e-mail.
 But why not post it on the web, making it more readily available?

 We judge Gessi faucets to offer a fair and adequate value that is at least equal to and often somewhat better than the value you will get from the other major Italian faucet companies that sell in North America — — and worth consideration by those looking specifically for a stylish, contemporary, Italian-designed and Italian-manufactured faucet with North American certifications and U.S.-based warranty and parts support.
 You may, however, get equally good design and customer support with a better warranty from some of the North American importers of certified Italian faucets such as All of these importers offer a lifetime warranty without the elaborate process for making a warranty claim.

 The Better Business Bureau has not created a file for Gessi USA.
 This generally means that it has not received any complaints about the company, which is very good news, but it also means that the company is not a business acredited by the Better Business Bureau, which is not such good news.

 We are continuing to research the company.
-If you have had an experience with a Gessi faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+If you have experience with Gessi faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.